leanid/om/support/emacs/doomemacs.md

 next *dap-hydra* to show key to debug
 ### How to visualize vertical wrap line?
 Doom emacs: `SPC+t+c` Fill Column indicator
+### How to format text block in ORG mode?
+select block of text and `M-q` if you need to set 80 characters `C-x f 80 RET`